briansimiyuj/doctor-appointment-app/README.md

         i.
 Create a submit button to submit the form

+      7. Initialize the editing state back to false### Login Context
+### Login Context

-      7. Initialize the editing state back to false### Login Context Login context will be used to store the user login data and provide it to the Login page.
+Login context will be used to store the user login data and provide it to the Login page.

   1. Create an interface for login data
+    a.
+Add userType field with 'patient' | 'doctor' type
+    b.
+Add setUserType function to update user type
-  2. Create state variables to store the login data and initialize them with empty strings
+  2. Create state variables to store the login data
+    a.
+Initialize userType state with 'patient' as default
+    b.
+Add userType and setUserType to context value
   3. Wrap the routes in Script component with the LoginContext provider as the parent component